Woweeza/Linus_BlueStampPortfolio/index.md

 ![Headstone Image](Linus_F.jpg)

+# Modification

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=v7GNhi7AYkI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My modification was adding voice control to my robot arm.
+I used a WS-2520-TR voice recognition module to send my voice to the Arduino.
+I could tell the arm to move in different directions and could reset itself to 90 degrees as well.

+## Components Used

+- 4 Female-Female Jumper Wires: Connect to WS-2520-TR voice recognition module to the Arduino
+- 1 WS-2520-TR Voice Recognition Modules recognize my voice and send it to the Arduino.

+## Challenges Faced

+My biggest challenge was with the Arduino software itself.
+The Arduino software wasn't working on my computer so all the code started bugging in bizarre ways.
+I spent 3 hours just trying a bunch of different stuff.
+But in the end, all I had to do was delete Arduino and reinstall it.

+## Next Steps

+My next steps are going to be maybe adding another modification and if I can't, I will prepare and practice for Demo night.

 # Final Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=v7GNhi7AYkI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>